Author:

 Robert Johnson: King of the Delta Blues Singers (1961)

-Given the mystique surrounding Johnson's short life (legend has it that he made a pact with the devil and was killed), it is perhaps fitting that the first collection of his work featured him as a painting rather than a photograph: this greatly emphasized his growing mythical status...
-A simple yet powerful portrait of Bert Goldblatt - an unusual overhead shot defined by bright colors, sharp contours and a spectacular chiaroscuro combination of sunlight and shadow - is rightfully considered an iconic blues album cover!
+Given the mystery surrounding Johnson's short life (legend has it that he made a pact with the devil and was murdered), it is perhaps fitting that the first collection of his work featured him as a painting rather than a photograph: this greatly emphasised his growing mythical status...
+Bert Goldblatt's simple but powerful portrait - an unusual overhead shot defined by vivid colours, crisp contours and a spectacular light and shadow combination - is widely regarded as an iconic blues album cover!

 Bill Broonzy: The Bill Broonzy Story